Company Phone number

 The downside to this flagstone walkway is that it has more maintenance.
 Weeds tend to grow in between the stones (even with weed barriers) and some pieces might move or settle with time.
 Again, both of them are easily repaired if needed.

 These are a few pointers for a correct flagstone walkway installation.
 There are many details and techniques that are not explained here.
 If you need a professional flagstone contractor to install or just help you with your stone patio, gives us a call.
-We offer free estimates for all Montgomery County and Maryland!!
+We offer free estimates for all Montgomery County, Maryland!!

 Rocha Construction: (301) 717-8310